-With mobile devices and apps hogging the light, the payments methods have gone digital.
-Initially, people moved out of traditional norms such as paying in cash to a more advanced and faster technique such as internet banking and paying through debit or credit cards.
+With mobile devices and apps hogging the light, payment methods have gone digital.
+Initially, people moved out of traditional norms such as paying in cash to more advanced and faster technologies such as internet banking and paying through debit or credit cards.

-The mighty successful stories of Paytm, Mobilwik, PhonePe, and others have been truly inspirational.
-Paytm for example, has more than 300 million registered users according to the latest statistics of July 2018.
+The mighty successful stories of Paytm, MobiKwik, PhonePe, and others have been truly inspirational.
+Paytm for example, has more than 450 million registered users.

 The same can be said about other mobile payment apps too.
 However, we talk about the global scenario then WeChat Pay is leading the way forward with 600 million worldwide users, followed by AliPay having 400 million users on the board.